true-async/php-true-async-rfc/basic.md

 and adds a coroutine to the `Scope` that lives indefinitely.

 The `TaskGroup` class is an explicit pattern for managing a group of coroutines.
-Unlike `Scope`, tasks cannot be added to it "accidentally".
+Unlike `Scope`, tasks cannot be added to it accidentally.

 In a `TaskGroup`, a task can only be added **explicitly**, using the `spawn with` expression.
-A `TaskGroup` is not inherited through the execution context by child coroutines.
+A `TaskGroup` is not propagated through the execution context by child coroutines.

 And unlike `Scope`, `TaskGroup` can capture the results of tasks, which makes it convenient for awaiting results.